-In the price is included: transport from center to dive spot, guide and a snack & drink to enjoy on the beach during your diving interval.
+In the price is included: transport from the centre to the dive spot, a guide and a snack & drink to enjoy on the beach during your diving interval.

-Black Frog Divers can provide a scuba diving insurance with SegurSub for €6 a day.
+Black Frog Divers can provide scuba diving insurance with SegurSub for €6 a day.

 Written by Amanda Connery

 Villa Andalucía is a fantastic location to stay and spend one of your holiday days diving.
 To plan your perfect scuba diving trip, click on the email address below and contact Helen.